 - WeBarre – 11 credits

 - Upside Motion – 10 (off peak) or 2 (peak) credits

 - Wings to Wings – 6 credits

 How it works is that you purchase credits on ClassPass and it is valid for 1 month cycle.
 You need to use up your credits within the 30/31 days.
-Barre classes typically costs around 10 credits on ClassPass and 50 credits cost $50, while 200 credits cost $100.
+Barre classes typically costs around 10 credits on ClassPass and price per credit cost depending on your plan of choice.
 Only 10 credits can be brought over to the next cycle.